Grappe501/arkansas-political-history/site/src/content/pages/design-principles.md

 \## 3.
 Structure Over Decoration

-Hierarchy, spacing, and typography do the work â€” not icons.
+Hierarchy, spacing, and typography do the work â€" not icons.

 \## 4.
 Accessibility Without Dilution